 UNIT OF STUDY

 This course aims to describe the interrelation between our environment and human populations, local communities and individuals and the potential impact on health of environmental agents/contaminants.
 The unit will explore the major categories of environmental health hazards including air quality, water quality, chemical hazards (eg soils and contaminated sites), physical hazards (eg noise and radiation), microbiological hazards (eg Legionnaires' disease) and food safety.
 Regional and global issues of sustainability, climate change and land use planning will also be covered.
 The unit aims to develop an understanding of environmental health hazard identification and risk assessment, as well as the principles of hazard control.
-The disciplines of epidemiology, toxicology and ecology will applied within a risk assessment framework to characterise health risks associated with environmental hazards and determine risk management options and risk communication strategies.
-Students completing this unit will appreciate the multi-disciplinary nature of environmental health issues, the application of a risk assessment framework to characterise environmental health risks and inform risk management and risk communication, and the need to work closely with a broad range of stakeholders including commonwealth and state health and environment agencies, local government, industry and the community.
+The disciplines of epidemiology, toxicology and ecology will be applied within a risk assessment framework to characterise health risks associated with environmental hazards and determine risk management options and risk communication strategies.
+Students completing this unit will appreciate the multi-disciplinary nature of environmental health hazards, the application of a risk assessment framework to characterise environmental health risks and inform risk management and risk communication, and the need to work closely with a broad range of stakeholders including commonwealth and state health and environment agencies, local government, industry and the community.

 Our courses that offer this unit of study